Do you know how many people own more than one investment property in Australia?

 Far too many Australians live beyond their financial means and then are too scared to face the reality of their situation.

-You need to understand where you are at now financially and work backwards to see what changes you need to make in order to start investing successfully.
+You need to understand where you are at now financially and work backward to see what changes you need to make in order to start investing successfully.